Be-POPIA-Compliant/be-popia-compliant/README.md

     *  To also add the Identification Number.
     *  Also the Type of Identification used and the Country of Issue if this is not a South African ID Number.

-*   For PRO Be POPIA Compliant Plugin users:
+*   For PRO Be POPIA Plugin users:
     *  To display all the above details in the users table.
-(This is all managed automatically by the PRO Be POPIA Compliant Plugin)
+(This is all managed automatically by the PRO Be POPIA Compliant Plugin).
-    *  Programatically handle Data Requests and send data to authenticated users (with no action by you).
+    *  Programatically handle Data Requests.
+    *  Authenticate users, then send data to authenticated users (with no action by you).
-    *  Programatically handle Data Deletions and redact all personal info for that authenticated user in your database (with no action by you).
+    *  Programatically handle Data Deletion Requests.
+    *  Authenticate users, then Redact all personal data for that authenticated user in your database (with no action by you).

 _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _ _